fehmicansaglam/mazlum/README.md

 `ab -n 100 -c 16 "http://localhost:8080/index.html?sayi=10000" `

 If you get an error try once again.
-Yeah, this is bad ass programming.
+This is bad ass programming.
 It will work.